Primary Prospective Parents Tour (Open Evening)

 The restrictions placed on public gatherings as a result of COVID-19, mean that we are unable to hold our regular Primary Tours this year.
 Therefore we have provided the following opportunities for families to find out more about Wren Academy Primary to help them make a decision about whether they wish to apply for a 2021 place:

 Headteacher's Presentation - A video presentation from our Headteacher is available to view below.

 Questions and Answers -

 To book for live Q&A sessions on the dates listed below, please email email@example.com.
-If you are already booked in for a tour, you will automatically be emailed the zoom meeting details.
+If you are already booked in for the session, you will automatically be emailed the zoom meeting details.

 Please ensure you read all the frequently asked questions and have watched the welcome video before you ask any questions in the zoom meeting.

 Wednesday 16 December 9.15am

 Frequently Asked Questions and Answers

 As we are a relatively new school, growing every year, we do not have Year 6, end of KS2 results yet.
 However we have achieved very well in KS1 and Early Years and we are in the top 20% of schools achieving greater depth in writing in the Early Years and again in the top 20% of schools achieving greater depth in Reading, Writing and Maths.
 Please click here to view our achievement page for more information.